-Peas, cucumbers and dill give this barley and asparagus salad a spring-y flavor, though you can make it year round if you can find good asparagus.
+Peas, cucumbers, and dill give this barley and asparagus salad a spring-y flavor, though you can make it year round if you can find good asparagus.
 Because barley is so sturdy, this is cold asparagus salad recipe is a great one for potlucks and outdoor meals.
 It can also be served on its own as a first course at more formal dinners when you’ve got company.

 Time was when asparagus was only available in the spring.
 And though now it’s in many markets year-round, it’s best (and least expensive) in spring, its true season, it’s still best to make this delectable salad and other asparagus dishes when it appears locally in spring.

 What to serve with Spring Barley Salad: As the weather warms up, this salad can be a side-by-side dish with a simple potato salad or bean salad.
 Or, for an easy meal, serve with wraps or vegan burgers.

 Barley, one of the most ancient of cultivated grains, is most commonly available in the pearl variety, the kind you’re most likely to find in supermarkets.
 Searching a bit further afield, you might find pot barley in natural foods stores and food co-ops.
 Pot barley is less refined, retaining more of the natural fiber and bran.
 Both are mild-tasting, pleasantly chewy, and versatile.